-After the oral examination, you will receive a letter from the Doctoral Office, usually accompanied by an approved title page.
-If this is not the case, please send your title page to the Doctoral Office for approval.
+After the oral examination, you will receive a letter from the Office of Doctoral Programs, usually accompanied by an approved title page.
+If this is not the case, please send your title page to the Office of Doctoral Programs for approval.

 At the same time, you will receive an e-mail with information about the further steps of publication.

 Check your data and upload the dissertation as a PDF

 In the e-mail you will receive your individual access link to the online workflow.

 - Please check and update your author and dissertation details.

 - Then select the option for electronic publication and

 - finally upload your dissertation as a PDF file on our server.